michaelfivez/IntelligentPolicePlayer/README.md

-READ ME

-Legal:
+## Description ##
+This program detects movement in camera footage.
+It works on Windows and needs Microsoft NET4.0 to run.

+## Legal ##
-This program is created by Michael Fivez in oktober - january 2015 It is licensed under GPL-3.0 (http://www.gnu.org/licenses/gpl.html), because several components have components listed under this license
+This program is created by Michael Fivez in October - January 2015.
+It is licensed under GPL-3.0 (http://www.gnu.org/licenses/gpl.html).
-This means you are free to do whatever you want with it, but if you use it in your work, you should grant the user the same freedoms
+This means you are free to do whatever you want with it, but if you use it in your work, you should grant the user the same freedoms.
 Included libraries:
 - ffmpeg (https://www.ffmpeg.org/)
   licensed mainly under LGPL-2.1, with parts GPL-2.0
 - Aforge (http://www.aforgenet.com/)
   licensed under LGPL-3.0 with parts GPL-3.0

-Installing notes:
+## Installation ##
 - Unpack the zip to any location, and run with the Policework_v2 application (create a shortcut if you want easier acces)
 - The program needs to acces certain .dll and xml files in the same folder as the .exe, so don't move any files
 - ffmpeg: if the location of ffmpeg is not moved in the application, the program should be able to access it